Class TargetInstance

 - easyar

 TargetInstance is the target tracked by the tracker.
-TargetInstance includes the original Target that is being tracked and the current state and pose of this Target
+TargetInstance includes the original Target that was tracked and the current status and pose of this Target.

 Methods